learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 ### Identify Ordered, Unordered and Definition Lists

-When we want to present a list of items in a clear, readable format, we turn to the HTML unordered list, represented by the the `ul` tag.
+When we want to present a list of items in a clear, readable format, we turn to the HTML unordered list, represented by the `ul` tag.

 ```
 <ul>